joan-yanqiong/GBM-CARE-WT/README.md

 The CARE GBM processed snRNA patient-level 10x count matrices can be downloaded from [GSE274546](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE274546) and the processed cohort-level Smart-Seq2 gene expression matrix can be accessed at [GSE274548](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE274548).

 The CARE GBM DNA data can be downloaded from the `Tables` page [here](https://www.synapse.org/Synapse:syn26464346/tables/) and the `Files` page [here](https://www.synapse.org/Synapse:syn26464346/files/).
 It is also possible to query the data directly using the API by using queries.
 You can read more about that [here](https://docs.synapse.org/articles/tables.html).

+### Data download
+Run the master_of_scripts.R script to run data preprocessing and to generate the figure panels.